-The Dominican Republic is friendly and welcoming, but suffers from a high crime rate, ranging from opportunistic crime like bag-snatching and pick-pocketing, to violent crime.
+The Dominican Republic is friendly and welcoming, but has a high crime rate, ranging from opportunistic crime like bag-snatching and pick-pocketing, to violent crime.

 There have been a number of incidents in Santo Domingo where foreigners have been mugged at gunpoint during the daytime while walking in residential districts.

 Take particular care in remote areas, especially at night.
 Don’t wear expensive jewellery or carry large amounts of cash or expensive items like smart phones or cameras on the street.
 Use a hotel safe whenever possible.
 Don’t leave your bags or other possessions on chairs or tables in restaurants or bars.
 If you’re attacked or mugged, don’t resist.

 If you lose your passport or it is stolen, get a police report before contacting the British Embassy.
-The Tourist Police (CESTUR) can be contacted on the free telephone number 1-809-200-3500.
+The English speaking tourist police (CESTUR) can be contacted on +1-809-200-3500.

 Lifeguards may not be present at swimming pools or on beaches and safety and rescue equipment may not be available.

-The sea can be dangerous, especially during the tropical storm season (June-November).
+The sea can be dangerous, especially during the hurricane season (June-November).
 Seek local advice about sea conditions and warning systems and follow instructions.

 Don’t go into the water if you’re under the influence of alcohol or other substances.